MianReplicate/Custom-Flags-Framework/TEMPLATE-INFO.md

 Step 2.
 Open up Blender and start making a mesh on the armature.
 This can be a custom skin or the default skin.
 Just make sure you tell users if you are using a custom skin for the mesh as they appear weirdly for other skins.
 Ensure you also have UV maps on the meshes to determine where textures will be placed.

 Step 3 (Optional).
 If you want a part of your mesh's face to use the material from the FLAG that is assigned to a bot, assign any material called "FLAG" to any desired faces.
-Use any texture you'd like to use for helping you set up UV maps, etc. This material will automatically be replaced with the one ingame so ANY changes you do to this material will not matter AS long as the name is "FLAG".
+Assign a texture to this material that will be the default placeholder.
+It will automatically be replaced with the flag texture.

 Step 4.
 Export the mesh as an FBX file with the recommended Ravenfield settings (Look in RFTools\Models for a picture of the recommended settings).
 Make sure you name the mesh in Blender and the exported file what you want them to be named.
 This will BE the name that users have to put in the configuration menu in order to apply the mesh to a team.
 Also make sure you have the "Armature" selected when exporting the mesh!